abhididdigi/abhididdigi.github.io/_posts/2025-01-04-yearly-update-and-goals.md

 tag: personal
 ---

-## Year in Review: Pregnancy, Birth And Other Things

 2024 was a very important year for me, both personally and professionally.

 Personally, we gave birth to a baby boy on December 16th.
 The six-hour labor was life-changing.
 I witnessed firsthand how strong my wife is, both physically and mentally.